AUDIT COMMITTEE CHARTER

 The purpose of the Audit Committee of the Board of Directors (the “Board”) of Splunk Inc., a Delaware corporation (the “Company”), shall be to:

-Oversee the adequacy and effectiveness of the Company’s risk management framework.
+- Oversee the adequacy and effectiveness of the Company’s enterprise risk management framework.

 The Audit Committee members shall be appointed by, and shall serve at the discretion of, the Board.
 The Audit Committee shall consist of at least three members of the Board.
 The Board may designate one member of the Audit Committee as its chair.
 The Audit Committee may form and delegate authority to subcommittees when appropriate.
 Members of the Audit Committee must meet the following criteria (as well as any criteria required by the Securities and Exchange Commission (the “SEC”)):

 - Each member will be an independent director in accordance with (i) the Audit Committee requirements of the listing rules of The Nasdaq Stock Market LLC, (the “Nasdaq Rules”) and (ii) the rules of the SEC;

 - Each member will be able to read and understand fundamental financial statements, in accordance with the Audit Committee requirements of the Nasdaq Rules;

 - At least one member will be an “audit committee financial expert” as defined in the rules of the SEC; and